Remote Patient Monitoring

 Do You Need Us To Do Post Discharge Follow-Up?

 During post discharge follow-up, Registered Nurses perform outbound calls to follow up with patients after a hospital visit and review instructions.
-In addition our nurses are on call 24/7 to speak to your patients, evaluate their symptoms and send follow-up to doctor’s offices.
+In addition, our nurses are on call 24/7 to speak to your patients, evaluate their symptoms, and follow-up to doctor’s offices.

 Read These Articles To Stay Informed